aframevr/aframe/docs/components/material.md

 ### Repeating Textures

-We might want to tile textures rather than having them stretch.
+We might want to repeat tile textures rather than having them stretch.
 The `repeat` property can repeat textures.

 ```html